Padre Island National Seashore on the Texas Gulf Coast is one of our favorite places to visit in the state.

 Watch the Sea Turtle Hatchlings Release

-This is literally the most amazing experience that you can have on the island, but you will have to time it right!
+This is one of the most amazing experiences that you can have on the island, but you will need to time it right!

 Seeing the tiny hatchlings swim out to the sea is an amazing experience.
 You can read more about it in our post here.